-- Follow steps 1 and 2 to set the AEB amount to < -2..1..0..1..2 >. - The AEB setting will be canceled automatically if the power switch is set to <OFF>, obtain flash-ready, etc.
+- Follow steps 1 and 2 to set the AEB amount to < 2..1..2..1..2 >. - The AEB setting will be canceled automatically if the power switch is set to <OFF>, obtain flash-ready, etc.

-- Using AEB with continuous shooting. - If <ြ=> continuous shooting (p.63) has been set and you press the shutter button completely, the three bracketed shots will be taken continuously in this sequence: Standard, decreased, and increased exposure. - Using AEB with <□> single shooting.
+- Using AEB with continuous shooting.
+If <□> (p.63) has been set and you press the shutter button completely, the three bracketed shots will be taken continuously in this sequence: Standard, decreased, and increased exposure. - Using AEB with < > single shooting.
 Press the shutter button three times to take the three bracketed shots.
 The three bracketed shots will be exposed in the following sequence: Standard, decreased, and increased exposure. - Using AEB with exposure compensation.
-Centering on the exposure compensation amount, AEB will be taken. - Using AEB with the self-timer.
+Centering on the exposure compensation amount, AEB will be taken. - Using AEB with the self-timer or wireless remote control.
+With the self-timer or wireless remote control, the three bracketed shots will be taken continuously.